techthoughts2/pwshPlaces/docs/Find-BingTimeZone.md

 Find-BingTimeZone -Query 'New Braunfels, TX' -BingMapsAPIKey $bingAPIKey
 ```

-Returns Time Zone information for matches found for the provided query.
+Retrieves time zone information for the location matching the query 'New Braunfels, TX'.

 ### EXAMPLE 2
 ```
 Find-BingTimeZone -PointLatitude 29.70 -PointLongitude -98.11 -BingMapsAPIKey $bingAPIKey
 ```

-Returns Time Zone information for the provided coordinates.
+Returns time zone information for the specified latitude and longitude coordinates.

 ## PARAMETERS